Join Us

 Treatment / Management

 Treatment of cervical radiculopathy should be approached in a stepwise fashion.
-Also, while surgery can provide significant relief, there is little evidence that surgery provides a clear advantage over non-surgical treatment in an acute setting.
-Over 85% of acute cervical radiculopathy resolves without any specific treatments within 8 to 12 weeks.[9][10][11]
+While surgery can provide significant relief, there is little evidence that surgery offers a clear advantage over non-surgical treatment in an acute setting.
+Over 85% of acute cervical radiculopathy resolves without any specific treatments within 8 to 12 weeks.

-However, to facilitate reduced nerve root inflammation and improve radiculopathy, it is important to implement non-surgical treatments, including oral anti-inflammatory drugs, physical therapy, and translaminar epidural steroid injections.
+To reduce nerve root inflammation and improve radiculopathy, it is important to implement non-surgical treatments, including oral anti-inflammatory drugs, physical therapy, and translaminar epidural steroid injections.
 An aggressive, well-designed physical therapy program can provide significant relief.
-In the setting of surgical intervention, physical therapy can speed recovery.
+In the setting of surgical intervention, physical therapy can speed up recovery.
 Medical durable goods and appliances can provide significant symptom relief.
-Nighttime use of a cervical pillow can relieve symptoms and make sleeping easier during recovery.
+Using a cervical pillow at night can relieve symptoms and make sleeping easier during recovery.
 Short-term use of a soft cervical collar can provide some relief.

 For more information, please visit Lingchuang Yihui.